ovanvincq/OpticalFibers.jl/docs/src/ModeSolvers-Tutorial.md

 ![Pz for FM computed with FEM](FEM1_Pz.png)

 ## FEM: Photonic Crystal Fiber
 This example is more complex since, in a PCF, the modes are not guided modes but leaky modes so that the computation requires a PML.
 The fiber is constituted of three rings of air hole (n=1) inserted in silica (n=1.45).
-The pitch is 2 µm, the hole diameter is 1.5 µm and the PML begin at 8 µm from the core and its thickness is 2 µm.
+The pitch is 2 µm, the hole diameter is 1.5 µm and the PML begins at 8 µm from the fiber center and its thickness is 2 µm.
 ![PCF mesh](./assets/PCF.png)
 First, the mesh is loaded:
 ```@example 4